Net Promoter Score

 Media Attachment

-You can attach media files for additional information by clicking Add Media option.
-You can toggle to enable the Preview option and download the media files.
+You can include media files for further details by selecting the Add Media option.
+You have the ability to switch on the Preview option and download the media files.

 Manage Respondents Screen